sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+<<-691	Stickers to Spell Word    		43.5%	Hard
+given a list of stickers (can reuse) to spell a target string. return the min number of stickers.
+- convert target string and stickers into hashmap (no order needed)
+- greedy may not work.
+- backtracking + memo, reduced target map for the same input. (dp but with up to 26 chars)
+- DP top down is more convenient since we involves 26 numbers.
+- bottom up dp: dp[string] using hashmap representing min stickers for string s. dp[string]=1+min(dp[string-sticki]) ->>

 <<-714	Best Time to Buy and Sell Stock with Transaction Fee    		55.4%	Medium	->>

 <<-740	Delete and Earn    		48.9%	Medium